Go to content Go to main navigation More in this section

 If you have persistent side-effects, your doctor may recommend trying a different brand of pills to reduce them.

-There are some rare but serious risks associated with hormonal contraception (blood clots, stroke, etc).
+There are some rare but serious risks associated with combined hormonal contraception (blood clots, stroke, etc).
 The risks of using birth control pills are smaller than the health risks associated with pregnancy.
 See the danger signs below.

-Advantages of birth control pills
+Benefits of birth control pills

 How to get birth control pills